 Idiopathic inflammatory myopathies (IIMs) comprise a heterogeneous group of autoimmune conditions characterized by skeletal muscle weakness and inflammation.
-The main clinical subtypes of IIM are classified as follows: dermatomyositis (DM); polymyositis (PM); immune-mediated necrotizing myopathy (IMNM); overlap syndrome with myositis (overlap myositis [OM]), including anti-synthetase syndrome (ASS); and inclusion body myositis (IBM).1 The pathogenic mechanisms underlying the different myositis types and subtypes remain unclear.
-In recent years, different approaches, including genomic, epigenetic, transcriptomic, proteomic, and autoantibody studies, have been used to understand IIM pathogenesis.2
+The main clinical subtypes of IIM are classified as follows: dermatomyositis (DM); polymyositis (PM); immune-mediated necrotizing myopathy (IMNM); overlap syndrome with myositis (overlap myositis [OM]), including anti-synthetase syndrome (ASS); and inclusion body myositis (IBM) (1).
+The pathogenic mechanisms underlying the different myositis types and subtypes remain unclear.
+In recent years, different approaches, including genomic, epigenetic, transcriptomic, proteomic, and autoantibody studies, have been used to understand IIM pathogenesis (2).

-Studies involving expression profiling of patients with DM or PM showed that the genes related to major histocompatibility complex (MHC) class I (MHC-I), MHC class II (MHC-II), cytokines, adhesion molecules, the actin cytoskeleton, and immunoglobulins were differentially expressed in muscle tissue.^{3,4} In particular, the type 1 interferon (IFN1) pathway is relevant to DM pathogenesis.5 Overexpression of IFN1-inducible genes has been detected in the muscle, peripheral blood, and skin of patients with DM.5-8 PM is generally considered a prototypic T cell-mediated autoimmune myopathy.9 adolescence with muscle weakness; the degenerative muscle changes are often accompanied by inflammatory infiltrates, resulting in misdiagnosis as PM.10 Dysferlin protein appears to play a role in calcium-dependent vesicle-mediated muscle membrane repair.11 Furthermore, it is proposed to play diverse roles in cell adhesion, angiogenesis, and myogenesis.^{12,13} The precise pathogenic mechanism underlying dysferlinopathy remains unclear; it is hypothesized that defective membrane repair in dysferlin-deficient muscle leads to muscular dystrophy associated with remarkable muscle inflammation.14 Previous research has shown that the inflammasome pathway components are upregulated and activated in the muscles of patients and mice with dysferlinopathy.15 Dysferlin-deficient muscles also exhibit ubiquitin-proteasomal pathway activation, complement system factor upregulation, and macrophage infiltration.16-18
+Studies involving expression profiling of patients with DM or PM showed that the genes related to major histocompatibility complex (MHC) class I (MHC-I), MHC class II (MHC-II), cytokines, adhesion molecules, the actin cytoskeleton, and immunoglobulins were differentially expressed in muscle tissue (3, 4).
+In particular, the type 1 interferon (IFN1) pathway is relevant to DM pathogenesis (5).
+Overexpression of IFN1-inducible genes has been detected in the muscle, peripheral blood, and skin of patients with DM (5-8).
+PM is generally considered a prototypic T cell-mediated autoimmune myopathy (9).

+Dysferlinopathy, caused by a dysferlin gene mutation, usually presents in late adolescence with muscle weakness; the degenerative muscle changes are often accompanied by inflammatory infiltrates, resulting in misdiagnosis as PM (10).
+Dysferlin protein appears to play a role in calcium-dependent vesicle-mediated muscle membrane repair (11).
+The precise pathogenic mechanism underlying dysferlinopathy remains unclear; it is hypothesized that defective membrane repair in dysferlin-deficient muscle leads to muscular dystrophy associated with remarkable muscle inflammation (12).
+Previous research has shown that the inflammasome pathway components are upregulated and activated in the muscles of patients and mice with dysferlinopathy (13).
+Dysferlin-deficient muscles also exhibit ubiquitin-proteasomal pathway activation, complement system factor upregulation, and macrophage infiltration (14-16).